computeclub/gcp-cloud-deploy-extensions/lib/python-notifier/README.md

-# python-notifier
+# python-extension

-A Python library to simplify building a Cloud Deploy notifier.
-This optional library provides a base class `BaseNotifier` with an `action()` method needing to be implemented by inheriting classes.
+A Python library to simplify building a Cloud Deploy extension.
+This optional library provides a base class `BaseExtension` with an `action()` method needing to be implemented by inheriting classes.